San Francisco Composite

 • Team coaches are all volunteers.

-• We ask that each team member pay a rider fee toward team expenses (including bike clothing [team kit], race & league registration, supplemental insurance, etc.)
+• We ask that each team member pay a rider fee toward team expenses (including team kit [bike clothing], race-day food, coach’s training expenses, etc.)

 • We provide partial or full scholarships for those who need them.

-• We raise money through a fundraiser, sponsorships, granola and kit sales.
+• We raise money through fundraising and sponsorships.

 IMG_5166.JPG